Old Town, New Queens is a Pride Night event at the Britannia Mine Museum. It features drag performances celebrating the 2SLGBTQIA+ community.

 Drag Show Entertainment Lineup

-- Acacia Gray – a drag artist from Vancouver with a background in musical theatre
+- Acacia Gray – a drag artist from Vancouver with a background in musical theatre.

-- AndrogynAss – the winner of Vancouver’s Next Drag Superstar 2024, he’s a very energetic performer
+- AndrogynAss – the winner of Vancouver’s Next Drag Superstar 2024; he’s a very energetic performer.

-- Dolly Hardon – an Alberta-born performer and local drag derby winner
+- Dolly Hardon – an Alberta-born performer and local drag derby winner.

-- Genesis – the winner of Vancouver’s Next Drag Superstar 2023 who has a background in musical theatre
+- Genesis – the winner of Vancouver’s Next Drag Superstar 2023 who has a background in musical theatre.

-- Homo Hardware – a very comedic performer who always brings a lot of fun and puns
+- Homo Hardware – a very comedic performer who always brings a lot of fun and puns.

-- Nora Vision – an Indigenous performer that’s a playwright in addition to being a drag queen
+- Nora Vision – an Indigenous performer that’s a playwright in addition to being a drag queen.

-- Percy Pegg – a non-binary artist and child of Hong Kong immigrants who infuses their cultural heritage into their work
+- Percy Pegg – a non-binary artist and child of Hong Kong immigrants who infuses their cultural heritage into their work.

-- Pickle Spears – a very comedic performer who does a lot of music-oriented show
+- Pickle Spears – a very comedic performer who does a lot of music-oriented show.

-- Rose Butch – a trans performer who has been a Vancouver stage presence for over a decade
+- Rose Butch – a trans performer who has been a Vancouver stage presence for over a decade.

-- Sativa The Diva – a Squamish native who hosts drag bingo every week at the Cleveland Tavern
+- Sativa The Diva – a Squamish native who hosts drag bingo every week at the Cleveland Tavern.

-- Velvet Ryder – labelled “Vancouver’s R&B King”, he brings plenty of dance and music
+- Velvet Ryder – labelled “Vancouver’s R&B King,” he brings plenty of dance and music.

 Admission to the 2SLGBTQIA+ Pride Night Event

 Tickets for the event include the two drag performances and after-hours access to the other displays and activities on-site.
-Folks can check out the summer exhibit, as well as the gold panning station and other permanent exhibits.
+People can check out the summer exhibit, as well as the gold panning station and other permanent exhibits.

 About the Britannia Mine Museum